University Catalog 2024-2025

 ENHS 6960 Public Health Law (3)

-Population-based preventative health intervention is a major focus of public health.
-Public health law speaks to the legal aspects of delivering this intervention to the society.
-This course introduces students to the functions and outcomes of public health protection and practice.
-It covers a variety of topics such as the public health powers of the federal, state and local governments; civil liberties in matters such as quarantine, isolation and mandated medical testing; access to healthcare; liability of healthcare workers; and international law on the duties and rights of countries to control the spread of infectious diseases.
+Public health law speaks to the legal aspects of delivering public health interventions to the society.
+This course introduces students to the functions and outcomes of public health law from local to global and provides a hands-on legal tool for public health protection and practice.
+It covers a variety of topics such as civil liberties in matters such as quarantine, isolation and mandated medical testing; access to healthcare and health disparities; incentives to vaccine makers, authorization of drugs in declared public health disaster/emergency situations, international law on controlling spread of infectious diseases, the role of the World Health Organization and other global entities in protecting public health, and public health issues arising from migrants and refugee problems.

 ENHS 7110 Industrial Ventilation & Chemical Hazard Control (3)